Smoke School History

 In 1970, the U.S. Environmental Protection Agency (EPA) was formed and the CAA was revised.

-Method 9 Introduced
+Method 9 introduced

 In 1974, the EPA introduced and promulgated (to make officially known) Method 9 for reading the opacity of smoke plumes.